semverchenko/birq/doc/birq.md

 The birq doesn't use device classification.
 All IRQs are equals.

-Actually the birq balancing is not perfect of cause.
+Actually the birq balancing is not perfect.
 But I think the perfect balancing is not possible because of useless kernel statistics and IRQ sticking.

 # Usage

-The current version of birq is 1.1.2.
+The current version of birq is 1.2.0.

 ```
 $ birq [options]